Optimal witnessing of the quantum Fisher information with few measurements: Introduction

-Typically, we do not know the density matrix and we can only estimate the quantum Fisher information based on a couple of operator expectation values \cite{*[{In another context, the measurement of the quantum Fisher information has recently been considered in systems in thermal equilibrium. }] [{. }] Hauke2015Measuring}.
-The archetypical criterion in this regard is \cite{Pezze2009Entanglement} \be \mathcal{F}_Q[\varrho,J_y]\ge \frac{\exs{J_z}^2}{\va{J_x}}, \ee which is expected to work best for states that are almost completely polarized in the $z$-direction and spin squeezed in the $x$-direction.
+In this paper, we suggest estimating the quantum Fisher information based on a few measurements \cite{*[{In another context, the measurement of the quantum Fisher information has recently been considered in systems in thermal equilibrium. }] [{;}] Hauke2016Measuring,*Shitara2016Determining}.
+Our method can be called ``witnessing the quantum Fisher information'' since our estimation scheme is based on measuring operator expectation values similarly to how entanglement witnesses work \cite{Horodecki2009Quantum,Guhne2009Entanglement}.
+Our findings are expected to simplify the experimental determination of metrological sensitivity since the proposed set of a few measurements is much easier to carry out than the direct determination of the metrological sensitivity, which has been applied in several experiments \cite{Lucke2011Twin,Strobel2014Fisher,Pezze2016Witnessing,Frowis2016Detecting}.
+The archetypical criterion in this regard is \cite{Pezze2009Entanglement} \be \mathcal{F}_{\rm Q}[\varrho,J_y]\geqslant \frac{\exs{J_z}^2}{\va{J_x}}, \ee which is expected to work best for states that are almost completely polarized in the $z$ direction and spin-squeezed in the $x$ direction.
 Apart from spin-squeezed states, there are conditions similar to \EQ{eq:archetypical} for symmetric states close to Dicke states \cite{Dicke1954Coherence,Zhang2014Quantum,Frowis2014Tighter,Apellaniz2015Verifying} and for two-mode squeezed states \cite{Oudot2015Two-mode}.

 After finding criteria for various systems, it is crucial to develop a general method that provides an {\it optimal} lower bound on the quantum Fisher information in a wide class of cases, especially for the states most relevant for experiments such as spin-squeezed states \cite{Kitagawa1993Squeezed,*Wineland1994Squeezed}, Greenberger-Horne-Zeilinger (GHZ) states \cite{Greenberger1990Bells}, and symmetric Dicke states \cite{Dicke1954Coherence}.
-It seems that such a method would involve a numerical minimization over all density matrix elements constrained for some operator expectation values.
-Since finding the global minimum is not guaranteed, a trustable optimization would be impossible apart from very small systems.
+It seems that such a method would involve a numerical minimization over all density matrix elements constrained for some operator expectation values, which would be impossible except in very small systems.